phoffer/crystalized_ruby/README.md

 I'd like to get this more fully fleshed out, more functional, and get it usable.
 There is some question as to whether or not writing a native Ruby extension in Crystal is a useful idea, and I'd love to learn more about both why it _would_ and would _not_ be worthwhile, from people out there who are far more knowledgeable than I am.

-If anyone is interested in this concept, please reach out to me either on this repo or on Twitter (@phoffer).
+If anyone is interested in this concept, please reach out to me either on this repo or on Twitter (@phoffer8).
 I'd love to collaborate with anyone interested, and just learn more in general.